 Traditional Marjoram Uses

-Fresh marjoram and marjoram essential oil has many traditional uses too, even being used for perfumes, soap, and beer-making.
+Fresh marjoram and marjoram essential oil have many traditional uses too, even being used for perfumes, soap, and beer-making.
 Marjoram uses for medicine traditionally include:

 - Reducing flatulence and indigestion